 Jerry Jinx organized a tax shelter partnership in 1995.
 The partnership, Threeferone Partners, had three general partners, Jerry Jinx, Johnny Jinx, and Bonanza Company, and each owned 1% of partnership profits, losses, and cash flow.
 Jerry was the designated TMP for each of the partnership's tax years.
-In late 2009, Jerry received a notice that the partnership's 2006 income tax return had been selected for audit, and since the statute of limitations would expire on 4/15/10, the IRS requested an extension of the statute of limitations.
+In late 2010, Jerry received a notice that the partnership's 2007 income tax return had been selected for audit, and since the statute of limitations would expire on 4/15/11, the IRS requested an extension of the statute of limitations.

-Jerry extended the statute for the partnership through 4/15/11.
-On 1/1/10, Jerry filed for personal bankruptcy.
+Jerry extended the statute for the partnership through 4/15/12.
+On 1/1/11, Jerry filed for personal bankruptcy.
 Reg.
 301.6231(c)-7 provides that a partner's bankruptcy converts all partnership items of the partner to nonpartnership items on the date the petition for bankruptcy is filed.
 The partnership items affected are all those arising in partnership tax years through the latest tax year of the partner.

-Accordingly, Jerry Jinx's TMP designation is terminated for all partnership tax years on 1/1/10.
+Accordingly, Jerry Jinx's TMP designation is terminated for all partnership tax years on 1/1/11.
 Since Johnny Jinx and Bonanza Company each own 1% of partnership profits, the new TMP, by default, is the general partner whose name occurs first in an alphabetical listing.
 Therefore, Bonanza Company is the new TMP.
-At any time after 1/1/10, the partners can designate another TMP by filing a written statement with the IRS.
-The statement must be signed either by partners owning more than 50% of partnership profits or general partners owning more than 50% of general partners.
+At any time after 1/1/11, the partners can designate another TMP by filing a written statement with the IRS.
+The statement must be signed either by partners owning more than 50% of partnership profits or general partners owning more than 50% of general partner profits interests (that is, both Johnny and Bonanza).